backtrace-labs/verneuil/README.md

 -----------

-There is more detailed setup information, including how to directly link against the verneuil crate instead of loading it as a sqlite extension, in `doc/VFS.md` and `doc/SNAPSHOT_VFS.md`.
+There is more detailed setup information, including how to directly link against the verneuil crate instead of loading it as a SQLite extension, in `doc/VFS.md` and `doc/SNAPSHOT_VFS.md`.
 The `rusqlite_integration` example shows how that works for a Rust crate.

-For quick hacks and test drives, the easiest way to use Verneuil is to build it as a runtime loadable extension for sqlite (`libverneuil_vfs`).
+For quick hacks and test drives, the easiest way to use Verneuil is to build it as a runtime loadable extension for SQLite (`libverneuil_vfs`).

 `cargo build --release --examples --features='dynamic_vfs'`